gitnlsn/gobot_cpp/README.md

    - View: UI
    - Controller: MC and CAI

-We separate CAI from MC so that CAI can be given special attention.
+We separated CAI from MC so that CAI can be given special attention.

 ## State Machine

-Since the program is run, it waits in iddle mode, where it waits the user to input a command.
+When the program runs, it waits in iddle mode, waiting the user to input a command.
 Main commands are supposed to be:

 1. show game status